ed-syspertec/Virtel/docs/manuals/virtel/Virtel457IG/Installation_Guide.rst

 **(RACROUTE,ACF2)** - The ACF2 security management system is used (via SAF).

-For the VSE environment, the following options can be specified:
+For the z/VSE environment, the following options can be specified:

 **NO** - No security software is used to control access.

 **VIRTEL** - VIRTEL’s internal security management feature is used.

-**RACROUTE** - (for z/VSE Version 3 or later) VIRTEL uses the VSE Basic Security Manager (via SAF), or the External Security Manager if specified in the VSE IPL parameters.
+**RACROUTE** - (for z/VSE Version 3 or later) VIRTEL uses the z/VSE Basic Security Manager (via SAF), or the External Security Manager if specified in the z/VSE IPL parameters.

 The following options are retained for compatibility with previous releases: